 Please contact our central office in Burlington to find the clinic nearest you, and to discuss referrals or other resources, even if the child is older than 8.

-Every child should be screened for developmental concerns by their primary care provider.
 The Child Development Clinic provides developmental evaluation for children who are thought to have a developmental concern, cognitive disability, or autism spectrum disorder, or a known condition affecting development.

 - help make a diagnosis

-• work with primary care and specialty care providers
+- work with primary care and specialty care providers

-- assist with early intervention and education
+- assist with early intervention and education recommendations

 - assist with care coordination, including: team meetings, organizing services, referrals for community supports, and help completing applications

-- Cleft Palate Craniofacial Clinic is offered to children with cleft lip and/or palate or other craniofacial differences.
+Cleft Palate Clinic is offered to children with cleft lip and/or palate or other craniofacial differences.
 Our clinic team provides medical evaluation, treatment planning and follow-up.
 We hold this clinic in Burlington and Rutland.

-- Metabolic Clinic is for children who are born with hypothyroidism or metabolic diseases such as phenylketonuria (PKU).
+For children who are born with hypothyroidism or metabolic diseases such as phenylketonuria (PKU).
 Clinics are held in Burlington and Rutland (PKU only).

 - See also: National PKU News

-- Orthopedic Clinic is for children who have complex bone, joint or neuromuscular conditions such as cerebral palsy, scoliosis and hip problems.
+For children who have complex bone, joint or neuromuscular conditions such as cerebral palsy, scoliosis and hip problems.
 Clinics are held in Barre, Bennington, Brattleboro, Burlington, Newport, Rutland and Springfield.

 - See also: Pediatric Orthopedics.

-- Nutrition Services are offered to children who have special growth, feeding and dietary needs and to their families.
+Nutrition services are offered to children who have special growth, feeding and dietary needs and to their families.
 The CSHN state nutritionist coordinates a statewide network of certified dieticians who serve as consultants to CSHN programs.

-- Respite Care for Families provides limited funds to families to offer a rest from their child care.
+Respite Care for Families provides limited funds to families to offer a rest from their child care.
 Eligibility for Respite Care funding is based upon a family’s income and the specific needs of individual children.